andreagenos/ethereum_project/README.md

 🚀 Goal of the project

-The goal of the project is to create a platform that collects user-related data about the crypto sector in exchange for a reword in Sonic Tokens, an ERC20 Token Smart Contract deployed in the blockchain.
+The goal of the project is to create a platform that collects user-related data about the crypto sector in exchange for a reword in Sonic Tokens, an ERC20 Token Smart Contract deployed on the blockchain.

 Features Implemented: